 Close your eyes for a few moments and imagine what your student is able to do after completing your sequence of courses.
 Are they at a 4-year university, or in the workforce?
 What knowledge do they have, what skills and abilities?
 What can they do?
 These are your program-level outcomes!
 Now ask yourself, in which courses are the students given an opportunity to develop this knowledge?
 At what levels are they able to practice it?
 Hopefully then, your course-level outcomes for those courses reflect this.
 The course-level outcomes may be in language that is a bit more specific.

 Today, we are setting out to name two program-level outcomes (PLOs).
 They should be important values for your program, but do not have to encompass all the goals of your program (of course, that would speak to eventually writing more).
-They should be aligned to some of your course-level SLOs (CLOs), but not all of your course material and CLOs need to be aligned to these PLOs to be valid.
+They should be aligned to some of your SLOs, but not all of your course material and SLOs need to be aligned to these PLOs to be valid.